 The Scandinavian Fastelavn (shrovetide) is a tradition resembling the European carnival, where the kids dress up, have traditional party games and eat Lent buns, known as ‘Fastelavnsboller’ or ‘Semlor’ in Scandinavia.

-Claus Meyer Bageri, Classensgade, Store Kongensgade, Amagerbrogade og Gl.
+Or visit: Claus Meyer Bageri, Classensgade, Store Kongensgade, Amagerbrogade og Gl.
 Kongevej.

 Do not miss this Scandinavian speciality, widely available in London too!

 Here are a few cafes and bakeries where you might be able to pick up this sweet treat:

 Nordic Bakery, Central London

 Known for spreading the love for anything Scandinavian, the guys over at Scandinavian Kitchen were also very happy to share their very best Fastlavnsbolle recipe with us, here: scandinaviankitchen.co.uk

 To be eaten now and up until Lent!
 Happy Fastelvan!